khairihafsham/khairihafsham.github.io/content/post/lamport-timestamp-part-1/content.md

 end
 ```

-For events, we would want to know the name of the event as well as when it happens.
+For events, we would want to know the name of the event as well as when it happened.
 So, a clock is needed as well.
 Here is an example of `Event` struct that we’ll be using later on.

 ```elixir
 # event.ex